nvaccess/nvda/user_docs/en/userGuide.md

 1. Stable ordering of modifiers in composite characters, for example in ancient Hebrew.

 To toggle Unicode normalization from anywhere, please assign a custom gesture using the [Input Gestures dialog](#InputGestures).

+##### Report "Normalized" when navigating by character {#SpeechReportNormalizedForCharacterNavigation}

+This setting is a checkbox that, when checked, tells NVDA to explicitly report that a character is normalized when spoken as an individual character such as when spelling.
+For example, when this option is enabled, spelling the character "ĳ" will pronounce it as "i j normalized".

+Note that this setting is only available when "[Unicode normalization](#SpeechUnicodeNormalization)" is enabled.

 ##### Include Unicode Consortium data (including emoji) when processing characters and symbols {#SpeechSettingsCLDR}